 This one’s simple: ‘Colones’ in the plural of Colon.

 That’s it.
 Nothing more to add to here.

-2. Dollars or Colones?
+2. US Dollars or Costa Rican Colones?
 You can use both

 What’s the best currency to use in Costa Rica?
 Dollars or Colones?

 Good question.
 Now listen up because this is good advice wherever in the world you go: Pay in whatever currency is quoted.

 If a shop, restaurant, hotel or kiosk quotes a price in Dollars (USD) then pay in Dollars.
 If they quote in Costa Rican Colon (CRC) then pay in Colones.

 It’s also worth noting that while they may quote in USD, and you may pay in USD you might end up getting your change back in CRC.
 Yes, not ideal but, that’s the way it works in some lower economic countries.